 Sleep deprivation is almost debilitating to your functioning as a human.
 It wasn’t until I had a few sleepless nights just recently that I remembered just how bad it can be.
-After having smashed a glass, cut my finger open while chopping vegetables, loosing my mind when my internet disconnected at the café I was working and almost crashing my car due to just not being present I had to reflect to see just what was happening.
-The worst realisation of this was that unfortunately this state of tiredness is just some peoples normal.
+After having smashed a glass, cut my finger open while chopping vegetables.
+Losing my mind when my internet disconnected at the café I was working and almost crashing my car due to just not being present.
+I had to reflect to see just what was happening.
+The worst realisation of this was that unfortunately, this state of tiredness is just some peoples normal.

-As sleep is the time in which the body recovers, lack of sleep can lead to injury and unfortunately sleep deprivation will take years off of your life, both physically and mentally.
-Not only will it age you but sleep deprivation can also play a big part in fat gain or at least stopping you from dropping weight.
+As sleep is the time in which the body recovers, lack of sleep can lead to injury.
+Unfortunately, sleep deprivation will take years off of your life, both physically and mentally.
+Not only will it age you but sleep deprivation can also play a big part in fat gain.
+Or at least stop you from dropping weight.

-Many studies in fact show just how bad a lack of sleep is for testosterone levels… But, this isn’t only for the males.
-Everyone’s libido is effected by the amount of sleep they get.
+Many studies, in fact, show just how bad a lack of sleep is for testosterone levels… But, this isn’t only for the males.
+Everyone’s libido is affected by the amount of sleep they get.
 And, if a lack of sex or sex drive doesn’t depress you enough then the lack of sleep definitely will.
 In fact, those diagnosed with insomnia are 5 times more prone to depression and anxiety.

 So, how do you fix it?

-Blocking fake light… With the use of blue blocking glasses, you help to set your brain up for a good night’s sleep.
-The blue and green lights omitted from the night lights and the screens is enough to throw your circadian rhythm out of whack, leading your brain to think it should still be awake rather than winding down for the day.
-By wearing BluBlox blue and green light filtering glasses you will eliminate a lot of the bad light and finally get a great night’s sleep.
+Blocking fake light… With the use of blue-blocking glasses, you help to set your brain up for a good night’s sleep.
+The blue and green lights emitted from the night lights and the screens is enough to throw your circadian rhythm out of whack.
+Leading your brain to think it should still be awake rather than winding down for the day.
+By wearing BluBlox blue and green light filtering glasses, you will eliminate a lot of the bad light and finally get a great night’s sleep.
 Use the code ‘TCL’ for a 10% discount.

 Your sleep environment… This is a massive one.
-If you’re trying to sleep in a light filled, hot room you’re more than likely going to have a bad night’s sleep.
-Black out curtains are available reasonable cheaply and can help to block all outside lights.
+If you’re trying to sleep in a light-filled, hot room you’re more than likely going to have a bad night’s sleep.
+Blackout curtains are available reasonable cheaply and can help to block all outside lights.
 The use of some duct tape or electrical tape can be used to block off all internal lights.
 Turning your phone to flight mode and removing all computers will be incredibly beneficial for removing unwanted electromagnetic fields (EMF) from your room.
-Setting your rooms temperature slightly cooler will help you to get a great nights sleep.
+Setting the temperature of your room slightly cooler will help you to get a great nights sleep.